top of page

 3. Add Intervals Once You’re Ready

-Intervals are proven to boost VO₂ max and Intervals are proven to boost VO₂ max and improve heart function:
+Intervals are proven to boost VO₂ max and improve heart function.
+Try:

-• 60–90 seconds easy Repeat for 5–10 minutes.
+Repeat this for 5–10 minutes.
 Once a week, include a slightly longer or more challenging interval session.
-This mirrors protocols shown to reverse age-related heart stiffening.
+This approach mirrors protocols shown to reverse age-related heart stiffening.

-Health guidelines recommend about 150 minutes of moderate activity per week.
-That can be broken into shorter sessions spread across most days, even brief bouts count.
-Regular movement like this is what produces the biggest improvements in aerobic fitness and heart health.
+Health guidelines recommend approximately 150 minutes of moderate activity per week.
+This can be divided into shorter sessions spread across most days.
+Even brief bouts count.
+Regular movement like this produces the most significant improvements in aerobic fitness and heart health.

 5. Include Strength Work

-Adding two strength sessions per week supports your joints, builds power for everyday movements, and takes some of the load off your heart and lungs during activity.
-It’s the perfect complement to your cardio.
+Incorporating two strength sessions per week supports your joints, builds power for everyday movements, and reduces the load on your heart and lungs during activity.
+This combination is the perfect complement to your cardio routine.

-Cardiovascular fitness is one of the most powerful levers you have for healthy aging.
+Cardiovascular fitness is one of the most powerful tools for healthy aging.
 The best part is that you can improve it at any age.
-With small, consistent steps such as exercise snacks, joint-friendly cardio, and a few interval sessions each week you can:
+With small, consistent steps—such as exercise snacks, joint-friendly cardio, and a few interval sessions each week—you can:

 • Boost energy and endurance